Manish-Royan/Learning-SQL/SQL/1.INTRODUCTON/README.md

     *   RDBMS is the basis for SQL, and for all modern database systems such as MS SQL Server, IBM DB2, Oracle, MySQL, and Microsoft Access.

     *   The data in RDBMS is stored in database objects called tables.
 A table is a collection of related data entries and it consists of columns and rows.

+## ▸ What is Database Management System?
+A Database Management System (*DBMS*) is software that acts as an interface between users and databases.
+It allows users to create, manage, and manipulate databases efficiently.
+A DBMS ensures that data is organized, stored securely, and can be easily retrieved and modified when needed.

+**We can never access database directly**. **So, we uses DBMS as intermediate to interact with database**.
+That's why we use **SQL** for interacting with database as *DBMS*.

 ## # Process of SQL
 When we are executing the command of SQL on any Relational database management system, then the system automatically finds the best routine to carry out our request, and the SQL engine determines how to interpret that particular command.